phemsie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the owner and changes the group owner Task 15, Symbolic links
+script that changes the owner of the file
+Task 16, If only